Azeirah/meteor-friends/README.md

 #### Warning, for the time being, this package breaks the account.onCreateUser function.

-If you need to use that function, edit yours to ensure a profile exists and initialize an empty `friends` array on the profile:
+If you need to use that function, edit yours to ensure a profile exists and initialize an empty `friends` array on the profile.
+Here's the code this package uses to do this:

 ```javascript
 Accounts.onCreateUser(function (options, user) {